Hike Oregon's Gear Favorites

 Maps & guides:

 For paper maps that I peruse at home and take on my backpacking trips, I use the Green Trails maps as well as the Adventure Maps.
 Whether I am going day hiking or backpacking, my Gaia subscription allows me to track my hikes, research routes and find new trails on the phone app as well as on my computer.
 Gaia is invaluable for me in doing research.
-It also allows you to see snow depth, new and old wildfires and so much more.
+It also allows you to see snow depth, new and old wildfires, whether or not the area has cell service and so much more.

 For paper maps that I peruse at home and take on my backpacking trips, I use the Green Trails maps as well as the Adventure Maps.
 Whether I am going day hiking or backpacking, my Gaia subscription allows me to track my hikes, research routes and find new trails on the phone app as well as on my computer.
 Gaia is invaluable for me in doing research.
-It also allows you to see snow depth, new and old wildfires and so much more.
+It also allows you to see snow depth, new and old wildfires, whether or not the area has cell service and so much more.